telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-functional-tests-ubuntu18.04.3.md

 pip install Flask
 ```

-That should be all for the accumulator.
+That should be all for the accumulator python script.

 The test script (`test/functionalTest/testHarness.sh`) needs to *find* the accumulator, to be able to start it:
 ```bash